December 2, 2022

 The graph below shows a cohort of 252 young people aged 13-17 who have completed our group or one to one programmes.
 The measurement uses the DASS21 which measures levels of Depression, Anxiety and Stress before and after the interventions they have completed.
 The graph clearly shows a large reduction in levels of Depression, Anxiety and Stress for these young people

-All our targeted programmes have been a huge success in helping ‘at risk’ vulnerable young people build resilience.
-One of the huge benefits of our FIRST programme is that it has proven to decrease symptoms of stress, depression and anxiety.
+All our targeted coaching programmes have been a huge success in helping ‘at risk’ vulnerable young people build resilience.
+One of the huge benefits of our coaching support is that it has proven to decrease symptoms of stress, depression and anxiety.

 Our Wellbeing Ambassadors programme trains young people to provide peer mentoring and support to their peers to develop wellbeing and resilience.
-Our trainers provide 2 days of training and a resource tool kit which enables schools to run a peer support service over an academic year.
+Our programme provides online training to programme facilitators from your school.
+This is supported with a Wellbeing Ambassadors Workshop toolkit which enables schools to run a peer-to-peer support service over 3 academic years.

-We develop and deliver motivating and engaging workshops and presentations on resilience and wellbeing for pupils.
+We develop and deliver motivating and engaging workshops on resilience and wellbeing for pupils.
 These include wellbeing workshops in primary schools, workshops, presentations and training days in secondary schools.
-The aim of the workshops it to introduce strategies and resources that help pupils develop their own wellbeing and resilience, ‘planting the seed’ of resilience and self-help.
+The aim of the workshops is to introduce strategies and resources that help pupils develop their own wellbeing and resilience, ‘planting the seed’ of resilience and self-help.

-Our programmes not only improve mental health, they also develop essential components of resilience and wellbeing these included developing student’s emotional literacy, communication skills, relationships, thinking skills.
-This is increasingly important to prepare for transitions, exams and making important decisions.
+Our programmes not only improve mental health, they also develop essential components of resilience and wellbeing, including student’s emotional literacy, communication skills, relationships, and thinking skills.
+This is increasingly important in preparing for transitions, exams and making important decisions.
 Other positive results include improved behaviour and conduct.